vrtulka23/scinumtools/docs/source/dip/intro/about.rst

 * syntax highlighter using "Pygments" in Sphinx
 * parameter documentation extension for Sphinx

-The current version of DIP is still in a beta stage.
+The current version of DIP is continously developing.
 Goals listed below are not implemented yet and need help from potential codevelopers:

 * native implementation of DIP in C/C++ and Fortran